What’s the Difference Between Document and Records Management Systems?

 Below are definitions of each term, followed by the three key characteristics that distinguish these practices from one another.

-Document management involves the day-to-day capture, storage, modification and sharing of physical and/or digital files within an organization.
+A document management system involves the capture, storage, modification and sharing of physical files within an organization.

-- Providing faster search and retrieval of documents.
+- Provide faster search and retrieval of documents.

-- Reducing the amount of physical space used to store documents, such as file cabinets, boxes and shelving.
+- Reduce the amount of physical space used to store documents, such as file cabinets, boxes and shelving.

-Records management establishes policies and standards for maintaining diverse types of records.
+Records management systems establish policies and standards for maintaining diverse types of records.
 Some, but not all, documents within an organization become records.

-- Determining that a chain of custody and a proper audit trail both exist.
+- Determine that a chain of custody and a proper audit trail both exist for each record.

-- Assisting in e-discovery issues and applying legal holds to records when needed.
+- Assist in e-discovery issues and applying legal holds to records when needed.

 Want to dig deeper?
 Learn even more about records management here.

 What makes document and records management systems different?